Countly/countly-sdk-documentation/web/current.md

   </div>
 </div>
 <p>
-  Whether you are using Countly synchronously or asynchronously, you should always provide the 'duration' key and its value in apm_metrics, otherwise custom traces won't be recorded.
+  Whether you are using Countly synchronously or asynchronously,
+  <strong>you should always provide the 'duration' key and its value in apm_metrics</strong>,
+  otherwise custom traces won't be recorded.
 </p>
 <h2 id="h_01HABTQ439VYQ8V9TJ2GX1J450">Automatic Device Traces</h2>
 <p>